Rudgey/Code-Portfolio/README.md

 sim-landmark-predict-data.R - Simulation of data that resembles the predictions produced by a landmarking model predicting 1-year risk of PsA at each landmark.
 Simulated data can be used to run fit-landmark-beta-calibration.R.

 # Python
-We also took a static approach to modelling, as shown in the published manuscript
+We also employed a static modelling approach, as detailed in the published manuscript

 Rudge A, Tillett W, McHugh NJ, Smith TR.
 An interpretable machine learning approach for predicting psoriatic arthritis in a UK primary care psoriasis cohort using electronic health records from the Clinical Practice Research Datalink.
 Annals of the Rheumatic Diseases 2025, doi: https://doi.org/10.1016/j.ard.2025.01.051.